freeCodeCamp/guide/src/pages/articles/miscellaneous/checking-for-hidden-elements/index.md

 I came up with a pure JavaScript function which solves this problem that has no dependancies and is a cross browser compliant solution.
 This function will analyze the element first to see if either its `display` or `visibility` properties are being shown as `none` or `hidden` respectively.
 Then, if those come back normal, it checks all parent elements up to the body of the document.
 If a parent element of the element being tested is hidden, that means that the element being tested is not visible in the document.

-[Here is a sample CodePen that demonstrates this behavior and even shows the comparison being use the jQuery solution and my pure JavaScript solution](http://codepen.io/marcusparsons/pen/bpNqgY).
+<a href='http://codepen.io/marcusparsons/pen/bpNqgY' target='_blank' rel='nofollow'>Here is a sample CodePen that demonstrates this behavior and even shows the comparison being use the jQuery solution and my pure JavaScript solution</a>.
 Notice in the CodePen that even though the element is cleary hidden from view, using jQuery's `.is(':visible')` is not a viable option for truly checking any element for visibility.

 And here is the function I created: